invertase/react-native-firebase/docs/firestore/pagination.md

 # Setup state

-First, setup a component which will display the list of data.
-The component will have 2 separate states; `last` and `userData`:
+First, create a list display component with 2 state items; `lastDocument` and `userData`:

 ```jsx
 import React, {useState} from 'react';